Help_End_Humanity.jpg

-A soothing female voice sounded from the radio, “My name is Carla and I choose to help end Humanity.”
+A soothing female voice came from the radio, “My name is Carla and I choose to help end Humanity.”

 One of the twins began a coughing fit.
 She struggled and gasped for air in between ragged coughs.

 The twin started coughing again, her tiny body was racked with spasms.
 Her sister held her and started crying.
 Just then, a thin, corpse-like man entered the shack.
 He shuffled over and held them both.
-He tried his best to keep a calm face but tears began to seep out the corners of his eyes.
+He tried his best to be stoic but tears began to seep out the corners of his eyes.

-A different woman’s voice came over the radio, her voice was heavy with grief.
+A different woman came on the radio, her voice was heavy with grief.
 “My name is Chorla and I choose to help end Humanity.
 I had a son, Corl, he died when he was six because there were so many nano pollutants in his body.
 There was arsenic, plastic, cadmium, polyester and all these other things I can’t even pronounce.
-My baby was so sick all his life, he was full of pollutants and there was nothing I could do to help him.
+My baby was sick since the day he was born and there was nothing I could do to help him.
 I couldn’t afford to get him treated because I couldn’t afford any health care.
 The government stopped providing children’s health insurance.
 So all I could do was try to comfort him as much as possible and watch him die.
-He wanted to change the world, become smart so he could help repair it.
+He wanted to change the world, become a scientist so he could help repair it.
 He never had a chance…”

 The woman started sobbing.